 The performance of the originator's precedent transactions in this sector is within or better than our expectations.

-The exhibits below show the performance of precedent transactions originated by VWL.
+The exhibits below show the performance of precedent transactions originated by VWL and rated by us.

-60-day delinquencies - Seasoning by deal
+Exhibit 17 60-day delinquencies - Seasoning by deal